About Our Family History Pages

 People often ask, since I'm such a fan of The Master Genealogist (see my TMG Tips) are our family history pages done in TMG?
 The answer is - not exactly.

-So I use a program called Second Site, by John Cardinal.
+So I use a program called Second Site, written by John Cardinal, which is designed for this very purpose.
+John's program reads TMG data files directly, and produces very nice webpages in a variety of formats, with lots of user options.
 For more information on that program, see his website.
-John's program reads TMG databases directly, and produces very nice webpages in a variety of formats, with lots of user options.
-For some tips on using Second Site, see my article Using Second Site to Share Your TMG Data.
-Our family history pages are the result of some extensive customizing in Second site, as described in this article.
+For some tips on using Second Site, see my articles on Using Second Site to Share Your TMG Data.
+Our family history pages are the result of some extensive customizing in Second site, as described in those articles.